bdusell/semiring-einsum/docs/index.rst

 `einsum <https://pytorch.org/docs/master/generated/torch.einsum.html>`_
 that supports multiple
 `semirings <https://en.wikipedia.org/wiki/Semiring>`_.
-It includes implementations for the real, log, and Viterbi semirings out of the box and can be extended to support additional semirings.
+It includes implementations for several semirings out of the box (real, log, Viterbi, Boolean, tropical) and can be extended to support additional semirings.
 It can also offer better performance than the built-in :py:func:`torch.einsum` function and makes the memory-execution time tradeoff configurable, allowing you to run large einsum operations that might otherwise be impossible given typical hardware constraints.

 This einsum implementation was specifically designed to be memory-efficient, particularly on einsum operations over more than two inputs.
 Whereas a